 - Your import may be subject to a customs review, inspection or audit prior to, at the time of, or after the importation.
 Additional fees may be levied by the Government of the US for these services.

 - You are required to keep your import records for five years following the date of import and can be audited by Customs at any point during this time.

 Get a Quote

-Are you looking to start importing wood products into the US?
+Are you looking to start importing furniture into the US?
 Fill out the form below and a member of our Client Services team will contact you to get started.

 FAQ: Furniture Imports

 CBP needs to know which room the furniture will be used in as they assign the tariff classification based on the most common intended use for the furniture.
 Classifications are broken down into different categories, for instance, what material the goods are made of: wood, metal, glass, plastic etc, and then further broken down by intended use: office, household, kitchen, dining, bedroom, indoor, outdoor, upholstered or not etc.

 The Lacey act is used to protect endangered tropical hardwoods among other endangered species.
 Generally speaking, un-upholstered wood chairs are bought for the beauty of the wood from which they are made, for example you wouldn’t cover up Brazillian Rosewood with upholstery.
 This is why the Lacey Act Declaration is only required on un-upholstered wood chairs.